 Places of nature conceived and created by urban communities can provide opportunities for reflection, rejuvenation and physical healing

 Lifestyles are busier than ever, and as people multi-task and try to keep up they feel stressed and tired.
-The TKF Foundation has funded a collection of smaller well-designed gardens (called Open Spaces Sacred Spaces or OSSPs) that offer visitors quiet time-outs from their busy lives.
+The TKF Foundation has funded a collection of smaller well-designed gardens (called Open Spaces Sacred Places or OSSPs) that offer visitors quiet time-outs from their busy lives.
 Users report a sense of calm, mindfulness, and healing when in the spaces.

 Here you will find samples of relevant research.
 Topics are summarized in a brief format.
 Each brief targets a particular experience or health benefit, or addresses the needs of a specific audience of green space users.